alexhowell2a/alexhowell2a.github.io/_posts/2021-08-11-galaxy-unpacked-august-2021.md

   - galaxy-wear
 ---

+**October 13 Update:** Galaxy S21 Fan Edition has been confirmed by Samsung that it will release on October 20th, and will be unveiled during the **Galaxy Unpacked 2021 Part 2** event.
+{: .notice--warning}

-**September 29 Update:** Galaxy S21 Fan Edition has been cancelled internally by Samsung and now they're deleting any information about it.
+**Previous September 20 Update:** Galaxy S21 Fan Edition has been cancelled internally by Samsung and now they're deleting any information about it.
 It will no longer release.
-{: .notice--warning}
+{: .notice}

 # Galaxy Unpacked 2021 had some expected reveals